The Biopesticide Scheme

-Since the introduction of the initial scheme we have made some refinements in light of experience evaluating these types of applications with a view to maximise the likelihood of a successful application.
+Since the introduction of the initial scheme, we have made some refinements in light of experience evaluating these types of applications, with a view to maximising the likelihood of a successful application.

-When engaging with applicants, preferably at the early stage of dossier development, we are focussing on issues which may be potential problems in later evaluation of the new active substance.
+When engaging with applicants, preferably at the early stage of dossier development, we are focussing on issues which may be potential problems during the evaluation of the new active substance.
 These issues vary depending on the active substance concerned, however in many cases the main issue is active substance identity and mode of action.
 Active substance identity has proved a particular issue for plant extracts (botanicals).

-At the pre-submission stage and particularly if we have not had prior sight of the dossier, at the admissibility (completeness) stage, CRD will be carrying out a more in-depth investigation, in particular in areas known to cause delay and problems at later stages of dossier evaluation.
+At the pre-submission stage and particularly if we have not had prior sight of the dossier, at the admissibility (completeness) stage, HSE will carry out a more in-depth investigation, in particular in areas known to cause delay and problems at later stages of dossier evaluation.
 We will endeavour to clarify issues to ensure the information in the dossier adequately informs and supports other areas of risk assessment to which the assessment depends.

 Hence, applicants can expect to be asked for as full details as is practical for their active substance(s), particularly regarding identity and issues such as natural background levels.

-By ensuring these issues are adequately addressed at the earliest opportunity, CRD considers this gives applicants the best chance of a positive outcome.
+By ensuring these issues are adequately addressed at the earliest opportunity, HSE considers this gives applicants the best chance of a positive outcome.

 A review of the Biopesticide Scheme was made and the outcome reported in July 2013.

 The ADAS report considered the barriers to the commercialisation of biopesticides and the scope for strengthening support for biopesticides within current regulatory and other constraints.
-However, they can have inherent advantages over conventional chemicals in terms of environmental impacts and crop residues.
-With the agreement of Defra minsters CRD, therefore introduced a package of measures to strengthen support for biopesticides.
+However, biopesticides can have inherent advantages over conventional chemicals in terms of environmental impacts and crop residues.
+With the agreement of Defra minsters, HSE therefore introduced a package of measures to strengthen support for biopesticides.

-- The package of support for companies provided by the Chemicals Regulation Division (CRD ) involving advice and lower fees for biopesticide applications was strengthened fees for the pre-submission meetings held with those seeking EU approval for a new biopesticide active substance will be discounted from the application fee if the application proceeds.
+- The package of support provided by HSE involving advice and lower fees for biopesticide applications was strengthened.
+Fees for the pre-submission meetings held with those seeking approval for a new biopesticide active substance will be discounted from the application fee if the application proceeds.

-In addition, CRD will work with the International Biopesticides Manufacturing Association on training initiatives designed to improve companies understanding of the regulatory process and to improve the quantity and quality of the applications that they make for approvals.
+In addition, HSE continues to work with the International Biopesticides Manufacturing Association on training initiatives designed to improve companies understanding of the regulatory process and to improve the quantity and quality of the applications that they make for approvals.